jsncmgs1/spotify_ex/README.md

 access to all of the functions.
 Anything not documented should be considered API private and can change.
 Use at your own risk.

+There are 2 functions for each endpount.
+Getting a playlist for example, `Spotify.Playlist.get_playlist`, and `Spotify.Playlist.get_playlist_url`.
+The first will use the url function to make the request, and do give give you back a list of `%Spotify.Track` structs.
+If you just want the raw response from Spotify and/or want to implement your own client and data manipulation, all of the url functions are public.

 **A basic Phoenix example can be found at [SpotifyExTest](http://www.github.com/jsncmgs1/spotify_ex_test)**

 ## OAuth